ydb-platform/ydb/ydb/docs/en/core/maintenance/_includes/backup_and_recovery/06_s3_4_export.md

 {% note info %}

-To back up all tables in the YDB directory, specify the path to the directory as the source.
+To back up all tables in the {{ ydb-short-name }} directory, specify the path to the directory as the source.

 ```
 {{ ydb-cli }} -e $YDB_ENDPOINT -d $YDB_DB_PATH export s3 \